vladfedoriuk/fais-internship/README.md

   - The rows with the details of the configuration versions also comprise a button that allows the user to download the desired version of the configuration.
   - If the version a user is looking for does not exist, or there are no configurations matched to the parameters a user has provided, a corresponding alert will be displayed.
 ![alert](https://user-images.githubusercontent.com/51965488/114308542-06fb6f00-9aed-11eb-940c-4345b07f55d4.png)
+- **Note: If the "time from" is not provided, it will be set to 00:00**
+- **Note: If the "time to" is not provided, it will be set to 23:59**
 ### Add a Configuration
 - "Add a Configuration" page is a form that makes it possible to add the configurations to the database.
 The parameters here are similar to those used in the `parser.py` script.
 - Here are the meanings of the parameters used in the form: